King Bestows Order Of Al Nahda On Queen In Appreciation Of Her Distinguished Service

-Amman, March 6 (Petra)-His Majesty King Abdullah II on Wednesday bestowed the Order of the Bejewelled Grand Cordon of Al Nahda (Order of the Renaissance) on Her Majesty Queen Rania Al Abdullah, in appreciation of her distinguished service, her leading role in the advancement of Jordanian society, and her keenness to support Jordanians in all fields.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Wednesday bestowed the Order of the Bejewelled Grand Cordon of Al Nahda (Order of the Renaissance) on Her Majesty Queen Rania, in appreciation of her distinguished service, her leading role in the advancement of Jordanian society, and her keenness to support Jordanians in all fields.

 His Majesty also sent a letter to Her Majesty on the occasion the Silver Jubilee.